earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

       - run: docker push user_name/circle_ci_python_example:$CIRCLE_BRANCH

 ```

 In the code above we create a new job called `build-and-push-to-docker-hub`.
 The initial setup looks a lot like our `test-and-lint` job.
 We start with a docker image for python.
 We don't need Postgres in this step because we won't be running any tests.

 Next, we need to checkout the code just like we did in the last job.
 Next we can add the `setup_remote_docker` step which tells CircleCi to setup a new environment that "is remote, fully-isolated and has been configured to execute Docker commands."

 From there we can run our docker commands just as we would from the command line if we were developing locally.

 First, we take advantage of the environment variables we set up earlier to login to Dockerhub.
-The next command builds the docker image and tags it with `user_name/circle_ci_python_example:$CIRCLE_BRANCH`. `$CIRCLE_BRANCH` is a environment vairalbe provided by CircleCi.
+The next command builds the docker image and tags it with `user_name/circle_ci_python_example:$CIRCLE_BRANCH`. `$CIRCLE_BRANCH` is a environment variable provided by CircleCi.
 For this example I used it as a the tag name, but you can obviously tag the image any way you want.

 The final command pushes the image to Dockerhub.